satfinder/PedalinoLibre/README.md

 ## Booting modes

-PedalinoMini™ has 8 booting modes:
+PedalinoLibre has 8 booting modes:

 Mode|Name|Description
 ----|----|-----------
 1|Normal|BLE and WiFi are enabled.
-PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.
+PedalinoLibre starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoLibre will wait for BLE-MIDI connection.
-2|Bluetooth Only|WiFi and Web UI are disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection only.
+2|Bluetooth Only|WiFi and Web UI are disabled.<br> PedalinoLibre will wait for BLE-MIDI connection only.
-3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
+3|WiFi Only|PedalinoLibre starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
-4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection too.
+4|Access Point with Bluetooth|PedalinoLibre skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoLibre will wait for BLE-MIDI connection too.
-5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
+5|Access Point without Bluetooth|PedalinoLibre skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
-6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.
+6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoLibre can be connected to a new AP.
 7|Ladder Config|Learn mode for your ladder pedal.
 Any resistors ladder (up to 6 buttons) can be calibrated just pressing footswitches in any sequence.
 During calibration press and hold the footswitch until the timeout expires (the upper bar reaches zero) and the measure is acquired with a value in the botton bar.
 After calibration footswitches are numbered depending of the corresponding analog value: lower value lower number.
 TC HELICON Switch-6 footswitch 1 correspond to button 6, footswitch 2 to button 5, and so on until footswitch 6 to button 1.<br>Configure at least one pedal as Ladder before to proceed with configuration.
 8|Reset to factory default|